Mannington Hall: Description

 The hall is surrounded on all sides by a moat and in plan is oblong in shape with dimensions of 80.2 ft by 40.0 ft At the southern end of the house there are two polygonal angled towers with the south west tower being larger than the other.
 The smaller tower on the south east corner contains a staircase linking the three storeys of the hall.
 The main entrance to the hall is on the west elevation.
 This main door is reached by the use of a wood pedestrian drawbridge with a wrought Iron Balustrade either side.
 The west elevation features a variety of sized mullioned windows with cusped tops.
 On the south elevation of the hall there are large mullioned windows.
-The eastern elevation incorporates the main body of the hall via a link building projecting west which according to Pevsner was the kitchen.
-Link to this projection and running north there is a range of two storey brick and flint domestic and utility buildings with a set of four gable fronted dormer with mullioned windows.
+The eastern elevation incorporates the main body of the hall via a link building projecting west which according to Nikolaus Pevsner was the kitchen.
+Link to this projection and running north there is a range of two-storey brick and flint domestic and utility buildings with a set of four gable fronted dormer with mullioned windows.
 The north elevation faces a courtyard which is accessed via a Grade II listed bridge.
-The courtyard is bordered to the east by the rear of the two storey domestic block.
+The courtyard is bordered to the east by the rear of the two-storey domestic block.
 To the west of the courtyard is a Grade II listed wall and a lower flint wall to the north.
 The main body of the hall is built using alternating courses of knapped flint and iron-stained flint with ashlar dressings.
 Many of the window mullions and revels are carved from the local carrstone which is found in the north west of Norfolk.
-The exterior walls of the hall are topped with crenulations or Battlements at the roofline.
-The roof is covered with Norfolk pantiles and has various chimneys which were added in the mid-19th century of which some have been salvaged from other Walpole properties.
+The exterior walls of the hall are topped with crenellations or Battlements at the roofline.
+The roof is covered with Norfolk pantiles and has various chimneys which were added in the mid-19th century, of which some have been salvaged from other Walpole properties.

-On 20 February 1952 Mannington Hall was designated a Grade 1 listed building and it has English Heritage List entry number 1001009.
+On 20 February 1952 Mannington Hall was designated a Grade 1 listed building, and it has English Heritage List entry number 1001009.